laninsky/UCE_processing_steps/README.md

 >kaloula_baleata_rmb2401	paste(">kaloula_baleata_rmb2401","_",ucelocus," [organism=Kaloula baleata] [molecule=DNA] [mol_type=genomic DNA] [specimen_voucher=TNHC67086] [note=Sampling location: Java] Kaloula baleata isolate TNHC67086 ","ultra conserved element locus ",ucelocus," genomic sequence",sep="")
 ```

 After making sure the key file, your fasta files and the R-script(s) are in the same folder.
-For the linux64.tbl2asn commands, you'll need ot have created a template file through sequin:
+For the linux64.tbl2asn commands, you'll need to have created a template file through sequin which is also in that folder:
 ```
 template=whatever_your_template_file_is_called